 Intensive study of a single subject, which is then extended into a series to develop a more sophisticated personal visual statement.
 Examples of subjects include still life, figure, interiors and abstraction.
+Fulfills General Education Art & Music requirement.
 This course has a lab fee.
 Prerequisite: ART 221